alexholliz/pkmnworld/README.md

 Consider the type of game you want to play.
 PKMN World is flexible enough to let you play pretty much any experience, the sky is the limit.
 The following are just examples based on existing portrayals.

 * The Anime Version: Trainers may not need a playbook, creatures definitely do.
-Players might want to play this way to match the TV Show or Movies, where the humans are there to move the story forward and have personal interactions; while the creatures actually perform all the tasks to get their humans out of a jam.
+Players might want to play this way to match the TV Show or Movies, where the trainers are there to move the story forward and have personal interactions; while the creatures actually perform all the tasks to get their trainers out of a jam.

-* Mystery Dungeon: There are no trainers, creatures have playbooks, and operate without human interaction.
-Players might want to play this way if they want to roleplay as the creatures themselves, and tell stories that don't need to focus on human problems, or treat humans and human expansion into the natural world as a threat.
+* Mystery Dungeon: There are no trainers, creatures have playbooks, and operate without trainer interaction.
+Players might want to play this way if they want to roleplay as the creatures themselves, and tell stories that don't need to focus on trainer problems, or treat trainers and expansion into the natural world as a threat.

 * Gym Leader: Trainers and creatures have playbooks, and each player controls 2 characters.
 Players may want to play this way if they want to emulate some of the NPC trainers from the main series games, or the manga.
 Where the trainer and a specific creature are bonded as adventuring partners.